mikeevstropov/vuex-loopback/README.md

 #### Put the new document to database.

-By the action `PUT_TEMP_ITEM` we create a document in database, but if the same id has found, then the document will be updated.
+By the action `PUT_TEMP_ITEM` we create a document in database from `tempItem`, but if the same id has found, then the document will be updated.

 ```javascript
 await store.dispatch(